 We generally sit facing a wall.
 It’s a

-good idea to wear loose, comfortable clothing, not to sit
+good idea to wear loose, comfortable clothing,

 immediately after a meal, and to sit at a time when you would not